 When your commercial mortgage contract includes a fixed rate, that percentage will yield your interest until the maturity date.
 No matter what happens inside or outside of your control, your commercial real estate loan’s rate will be locked.

 This can help make budgeting and forecasting for the future easier, but many borrowers will not qualify for a fixed interest rate, and not all financing products will have that option.

-Variable — sometimes referred to as floating or, in this case, an adjustable-rate mortgage (ARM) — interest changes with the current market rates.
+Variable — sometimes referred to as a floating mortgage rate or an adjustable-rate mortgage (ARM) — interest changes with the current market rates.
 These are common with commercial real estate loans.

-You’ll agree upon your rate term with your lender, and in general, it will be reset every 1 to 5 years.
-Be wary of this when agreeing to a contract, because changes in the economy can either increase or lower your monthly payment going forward.
+You’ll agree upon your rate term with your lender and the rate will reset periodically according to the terms of your agreement.
+Be wary of this when agreeing to a contract, because changes in the economy can either increase or decrease your monthly payment going forward.